Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Introduction

-As in all tournaments throughout the season, each division mini-tournament is divided into the qualification stage and the playoff stage.
-In the qualification stage, robots compete in randomly assigned matches of six robots split into three in a blue alliance against another three in a red alliance.
-Every year, with the kickoff event starting the build and competition seasons come two in-game objectives, the completion of which gives teams ranking points (RP).
-Additionally, winning a match will net a team two RP while losing produces no RP.
-Pre-playoff rankings are determined according to the total RP earned in the qualification stage.
-When there are ties within the RP system, the average score (AS) measure is further used to rank these robots.
-This system rewards the ``top-8" robotics teams with the ability to form alliances and select three alliance members for the playoff stage.
-Subsequently, there are some teams that design their robots specifically to complete the in-game objectives, important to the qualification stage, sometimes sacrificing scoring ability, which is more important during the playoff stage.
-The eight alliances play three of their four robots in each match in a best of three matches knockout manner until a division champion is declared.
-As the FRC continues to progress, so have questions from participants on improving the quality of competition.
+In the playoff stage, the eight alliances play three of their four robots in each match in a best of three matches knockout manner until a champion is declared.
+As the FRC continues to progress, so have questions from participants on improving the quality of alliance selection and decision making.
 Since the goal of playoff matches is actual points rather than RP, many decide not to rely on the RP system to make decisions regarding the alliance selection.
-Teams throughout the years have created new systems in order to collect certain statistics on robots and new methods of assessing actual or relative robot strengths.
-Some widely used measures in the literature include the offensive power rating (OPR), the calculated contribution to winning margin (CCWM), and the winning margin power rating (WMPR), among others.
-Based on simulated and past FRC and FTC tournaments, \cite{gardner:2015} further investigated the performance of these measures.
+Teams throughout the years have created new measures in order to assess actual or relative robot strengths.
+Some widely used measures in robotics forums \citep[e.g.][] {weingart:2006, law:2008, gardner:2015, tba:opr} include the offensive power rating (OPR), the winning margin power rating (WMPR), and the calculated contribution to winning margin (CCWM), among others.
+In one such investigation of these measures, using simulated and past FRC and FTC tournaments, \citet{gardner:2015} further analyzed the performance of these measures.
+However, the OPR and WMPR models were found to have poor predictive performance due to their imprecise estimates caused by a small ratio of the number of observations to the number of robots in the considered data.
+Furthermore, the CCWM model was shown to be a special case of the WMPR model and indicated to be meaningless in our application.